synpixel/roblox-developers-rules/pages/index.md

 ## Rule 17: NO DISRESPECTING SYNPIXEL

 guys umm plzzzzzzzz dont disrpect me buecause uhh am gonna hop on my main so um stop plz

+## Rule 18: Only address Ron by the name "Dave Bronze"

+You shall only address Ron by the name "Dave Bronze", no exceptions.